gigo6000/dotfiles/README.md

 -   Color Schemes: Tons of color schemes provided by `flazz/vim-colorschemes`, also my custom theme called `blanco`.
 -   Fuzzy Search Files: Type partial filenames and/or paths to quickly find files in your project.
 -   File System Explorer: Browse and view the files and folders in your project.
+-   Linting and LSP: Get warnings in the code to prevent bugs.
+Rename functions/methods across multiple files.

 ## Install